JasonZhangHkust/Predix-AnalyticFramework-yi-Demo/README.md

 2. In your UAA service, you should configure a UI client, a Runtime client and a Analyticferamework client.
 The corresponding authority and scope please refer to [here](https://docs.predix.io/en-US/content/service/analytics_services/analytics_framework/get-started)
 3. Subscribe the service in your Predix account and bind your UAA clients.
-4. After your subscription, you should `update your service` with your timeseriesZoneID(also assetZoneID if you need) using cf command with the following format.
-And also `update your runtime client` to have the access to yout timeseries or asset services in UAA dashboard.
+4. After your subscription, you should `update your analytic service` with your timeseriesZoneID(also assetZoneID if you need) using cf command with the following format.
+And also `update your runtime client` to have the access to your timeseries or asset services in UAA dashboard.
 ```javascript
 {
      "trustedIssuerIds":[